Posted: October 19, 2021

 Specifically, inflammation caused by TMJ can reach the sensors in your ears that are responsible for sending information to your brain about the position and movement of your body.

-As a result, you may feel dizzy, lightheaded, and experience a jarring loss of balance.
+As a result, you may feel dizzy or lightheaded and experience a jarring loss of balance.
 These symptoms can be accompanied by nausea and vomiting.
 They may even lead you to fall down.

 How Do I Get Rid of Dizziness from TMJ?

-You can attempt to ease TMJ dizziness at home with some self-care measures.
+You can ease TMJ dizziness at home with some self-care measures.
 Focusing your efforts on your jaw joints, apply heat or an ice pack at intervals that feel comfortable to you.
 Eat soft foods, avoid chewing gum, and take additional measures to give your jaw the rest it needs.
-If necessary, you may want to consider buying OTC medications to treat dizziness and vertigo.
+If necessary, consider buying over-the-counter medications to treat dizziness and vertigo.

 It is important to know that these steps will only mask the underlying problem with your jaw joint.
 For that reason, you should seek out an experienced neuromuscular dentist for a diagnosis and treatment.
 Be aware that dizziness can sometimes be the result of other medical conditions that need to be addressed.
 A dental evaluation can help rule out other causes of your vertigo.